Date of Award:

 Provided irrigation efficiencies were increased to 68 percent, surplus would exist in every month and the annual surplus would be 159,000 acre-feet.
 The combination of additional storage facilities to modify the diversion to coincide with crop demand, reallocation of water from water -plenty to water -short areas, and increasing the irrigation efficiency would provide the best economic use of water for the benefit of the area.
 (169 pages)

 Mizue, Hiro, "Irrigation Demand in the Utah Lake Drainage Area the Role of Irrigation Efficiency" (1968).
 All Graduate Theses and Dissertations.
-Paper 1444.
+1444.